shannon112/FlyingCar/README.md

 # FlyingCar
-A portable sensor pack with laser range scanner, IMU, CSI camera, RGBD camera and SBC, no encoder needed.
+A portable sensor pack with laser range scanner, IMU, CSI camera, RGBD camera and SBC, no wheel odometry needed.

 ydlidar laser: typeC to USB3.0
 realsense d435: typeC to USB3.0